reireynoso/umessenger-app/readme.md

 * A user can react on a message.
 They can also un-react.

 # Known Bugs/Issues
-* When inputting email recipient, if it's too long it will expand the width.
 * Minor bug involving who's typing.
 At some point, if the user keeps typing, the user's own name is included in the list of typing (which it shouldn't) and is not removed even after they're not typing anymore. (consider refactoring or restructuring typing feature.)
 * Refactor code